 Explanation: The explanation should classify the proposal as general, technical, or editorial and include justification for the modification.

-Amendatory Language: Proposed amendatory language will assure that all recommended revisions to standards, disclosures, audit requirements, forms, and previously-adopted processes and procedures suggested by outside parties are in a form that allows the Commission and its committee structure to give appropriate consideration to the substance of a particular proposal with minimum time spent resolving ambiguities, drafting questions, and similar issues.
+Amendatory Language: Proposed amendatory language will assure that all recommended revisions to hurricane and flood standards, disclosures, audit requirements, forms, and previously-adopted processes and procedures suggested by outside parties are in a form that allows the Commission and its committee structure to give appropriate consideration to the substance of a particular proposal with minimum time spent resolving ambiguities, drafting questions, and similar issues.

 This framework does not restrict the scope of proposals and allows outside parties the flexibility to present the arguments for their proposal in whatever form and at whatever length they desire.